ZYSF/BrowserMain/README.md

 "You can do anything you wanna do" ~ Phil Lynott

-(Believing in copyright is against my religion.
+(Believing in copyright is against my religion but you can use the UNLICENSE text for legal purposes.
 Dependencies have their own licenses.)